jeffhe1/mtbacktest/README.md

             self.trader.close_position(data['timestamp'], ticker, data['close_'+ticker])
 ```

-Then you can backtest the strategy like the following,
+Then you can backtest the strategy like the following, if you choose to bring your own data

 ```python
 from strategy import Strategy